Ghost boat investigation: Investigation

 Experts say that such a large boat sinking would have left some trace.
-“It’s really strange,” says Othman Belbeisi, who is the International Organization for Migration’s country director for Libya.
-Refugee advocate and migration expert Fausto Melluso, with the Italian organization Arci in Sicily, said, “It is inconceivable that a boat with that many people can go missing in 2014 and nobody know about it.”
+“It’s really strange,” says Othman Belbeisi, who is the International Organization for Migration director for Libya.
+Refugee advocate and migration expert Fausto Melluso, with the Italian organization Arci in Sicily, said, "It is inconceivable that a boat with that many people can go missing in 2014 and nobody knows about it."
 Alganesh Fisseha, an Eritrean political activist who fled the country herself, is an expert on refugee issues.
-She said that it was the "first time she has heard of such a large group of people going missing without a trace. ...
-'It is impossible that they disappeared into thin air.'”
-During the Lampedusa migrant shipwreck on October 12, 2013, more than 360 deaths were reported, with just 155 survivors.
-In that case, bodies were spread out over the ocean.
+She said that it was the "first time she has heard of such a large group of people going missing without a trace[...]
+'It is impossible that they disappeared into thin air.
+During the Lampedusa migrant shipwreck on October12, 2013, more than 360 deaths were reported, with just 155 survivors.
+In that particular case, bodies were visibly spread out over the ocean.

 Eric Reidy had been working as a reporter in Tunisia when he heard that refugee activist Meron Estefanos was investigating reports surrounding the ghost boat.
 She was looking into a mysterious phone call to relatives of those on the ghost boat that the passengers were detained in a Tunisian prison.
 However, further digging revealed that the phone calls turned out to be a false lead.